top of page

 What I realized in that moment was that I was striving to complete the movement lessons to the point that I was causing discomfort and eventual harm to myself.
 Not unlike myself in my athletic years, I had reverted to an old idea in myself that I had to perform for the new teacher.
 When she gently asked the question to me, I realized that I was using a default behavior that was completely irrelevant to what I was doing at the moment.
 I was there to learn how to move with more ease, more efficiency and more self-kindness.
 I was doing the opposite.

 A rigid adherence to a previously learned way of doing things can result in unnecessary acceptance of limitations in one's life.
+Most of us are unaware of the predictability of some of our deepest patterns of responding in action.
 I would later learn that this kind of insight is exactly what Moshe Feldenkrais proposed as a reason to develop a practice which combines sensory attention with enjoyable movement.

 Thankfully, I chose a path of change in how I think and feel about my body, in how I approach my very care of myself even as I still work to be fit and healthy.

-The remaining four years of my deep immersion in Feldenkrais Method learning resulted in many moments of an inner “family reunion” of feelings and expressions, of mobility regained and improved, and a sense of myself having caught up with my age in the very best way: a mature, self-assured, and kind relationship with myself that joined the wisdom of my past with a deep, creative assurance in the present moment.
+The remaining four years of my deep immersion in learning resulted in many moments of an inner “family reunion” of feelings and expressions, of mobility regained and improved, and a sense of myself having caught up with my age in the very best way: a mature, self-assured, and kind relationship with myself, the wisdom of my past integrated with a deep, creative assurance in the present moment.
 This ability to choose an old path or a new one is how I think of quality of life.

 The results are well documented through my blogs on this website.